ANNUBS/annubes/README.dev.md

 The settings will be automatically loaded and applied when you open the project with VS Code.
 See [the guide](https://code.visualstudio.com/docs/getstarted/settings) for more info about workspace settings of VS Code.

+## Project setup

+The project has been originally setup using the [Netherlands eScience Center python template](https://github.com/NLeSC/python-template).
+Most of the choices or the current setup are explained in our [guide](https://guide.esciencecenter.nl).
+For a quick reference on software development, we refer to [the software guide checklist](https://guide.esciencecenter.nl/#/best_practices/checklist).

 ## Development install

 ```shell